Back to all articles

 Trade LicenseCZK 1,000

-1. Foreign Police Registration: Must register within 3 days of arrival
+1. Foreign Police registration: Must register within 3 days of arrival at the Directorate of the Alien Police Service.
+Hotels handle this automatically for guests

 Use MoveWorth to simulate your tax burden and living costs in the Czech Republic.